ambonvik/cimba/docs/welcome.rst

 See the tutorials for illustrations of both expressive power and multi-threaded computing power.

-If you look under the hood, you will also find reuseable internal components like stackful coroutines doing their own thing on thread-safe cactus stacks, fast memory pool allocators for generic small objects, and sophisticated data structures like hash-heaps combining a binary heap and an open adressing hash map with fibonacci hashing for fast access to various objects.
+If you look under the hood, you will also find reusable internal components like stackful coroutines doing their own thing on thread-safe cactus stacks, fast memory pool allocators for generic small objects, and sophisticated data structures like hash-heaps combining a binary heap and an open addressing hash map with fibonacci hashing for fast access to various objects.
 These are not part of the public Cimba API, but are used internally and part of the codebase.
 See [test_condition.c](test/test_condition.c) for an example of how these can